 Here are the top five ways how document automation in Salesforce can help business to become more efficient:

-- Automate an offer template – Generate an offer with relevant attachments from “Opportunity” view
+- Automate the document creation process using an offer template – Generate an offer with relevant attachments from “Opportunity” view

 - Create a template for a response to customer issue/request – Generate a response document to customer from “Case” view

 - Generate an account plan presentation – Generate an account plan presentation to sales meeting from “Account” view